Acquah19/-Acquah19-/README.md

 # -Acquah19-
-My personal repository getting to know github
+My personal repository getting to know how to use github